-If you have a long-term disability, the HOLD scheme in England could help you buy a home for sale on a Shared Ownership basis.
+If you have a long-term disability, the HOLD scheme could help you buy a home for sale on a Shared Ownership basis.
 You could buy a share of your home (between 25% and 75% of the home’s value) and pay rent on the remaining share.

 You may be eligible for the HOLD scheme if you have a long-term disability and meet the following criteria: